 -

-Additional Health Benefits: ACV may improve digestion, lower cholesterol, and support gut health due to its probiotic content.
+Additional Health Benefits: ACV may improve digestion, traditionally used to support healthy cholesterol levels, and support gut health due to its probiotic content.

 -